pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 1. <a name="context-modifier"></a>"visibility modifier" is called "context modifier"
 2. "visibility class" is called "context class"
+3. "visibility filter" is called "context filter"
-3. (possibly) "visibility" will be renamed "contextual visibility", mirroring "contextual requiredness".
+4. (possibly) "visibility" will be renamed "contextual visibility", mirroring "contextual requiredness".

 ## `!` symbol